 Streamlined Connection and Configuration

-MintMCP's Virtual MCP servers simplify enterprise deployment by exposing curated tool sets per team:
+MintMCP's Virtual MCP Bundles simplify enterprise deployment by exposing curated tool sets per team or use case:

-- Role-Based Endpoints: Create virtual MCP servers with one endpoint per role, auto-configured with appropriate tools
+- Role-Based Endpoints: Create Virtual MCP Bundles with one endpoint per role or use case, auto-configured with appropriate tools

-- Granular Tool Access: Configure tool access by role—enable read-only operations while excluding write tools
+- Granular Tool Access: Configure tool-level access by role, enabling read-only operations while excluding write tools

-- Centralized Credentials: Manage all AI tool API keys and tokens in one place
+- Centralized Credentials: Manage AI tool API keys and tokens in one place

 This architecture addresses a core enterprise challenge: enabling AI tool access without exposing entire server capabilities to every user.
 For step-by-step implementation guidance, see the deploying MCP servers guide.